Give Us a Call 844.670.1078

 Buying photographers or videographers insurance can be a daunting task.
 You may not know how much coverage to purchase, what types of insurance to buy, or what to look for in a policy.

-Full Frame Insurance can help you customize a plan that gives you the best protection for the price.
-Before purchasing photography or videography insurance, ask the following questions:
+Full Frame Insurance can help you customize a plan that gives you the best protection for the best price.
+Before purchasing photography or videography insurance, be sure to ask the following questions:

 All photographers should carry a general liability policy for the length of time they will be operating.
 That is, if you are only covering a short event, a short-term liability policy might be ideal.
 If you conduct several photography or videography sessions throughout the year, an annual policy would be the most cost-effective policy to buy.